-The first mention of the area was in reports from Spanish explorers of the early 16th century.
-They referred to the area as "the land called Chicora," its Indian name.
+Carolina is first mentioned in reports from Spanish explorers of the early 16th century.
+They referred to the area as "the land called Chicora," an Indian name.
 The territory was granted by Charles V, Emperor of Spain, to Lucas Vasquez de Ayllon.
-Soon thereafter, in 1526, Ayllon established San Miguel de Gualdape, the first European settlement in North America above Mexico.
-It was situated on Waccamaw Neck near present day Georgetown, South Carolina.
+Soon thereafter, in 1526, Ayllon established San Miguel de Guadalupe, the first European settlement in North America above Mexico.
+It was situated on Waccamaw Neck near present Georgetown, South Carolina.